Using PromQL in Observability Platform

 The following query returns all time series from the last ten minutes that match

-label that matches the value eth0
+label whose value matches eth0

 :